eppye-bots/wiki_for_rtd/configuration/grammars/recorddefs.rst

     * '+' is accepted at beginning.
 Bots does not output '+'
     * Thousands separators are removed if specified in syntax-parameter 'triad' (see above).
     * Bots does not output thousands separators
     * default decimal separator is '.'; use syntax-parameter 'decimaal' to change this ('decimaal' is Dutch, sorry about that.
 Noticed to late to change ;-)).
-Internally bots only uses/accepts decimal point!
+Internally bots only uses/accepts decimal point.
     * (incoming) leading zeros are removed
     * (incoming) trailing zeros are kept
     * '.45' is converted to '0.45'.